Skip to content

 On GNOME Files / Nautilus (GNOME Shell - Ubuntu)

-Open the file manager and click "Connect to Server"
+Open the file manager and click "Connect to Server".

 image 6

-In the server address, type smb://dirs.local.isima.fr/<username> replacing <username> with your username (UCA login)
+In the server address, type smb://dirs.local.isima.fr/<username> replacing <username> with your username (UCA login).

 image 7

-• Then enter your UCA@local.isima.fr credentials
+• Then enter your UCA ID as UCA@local.isima.fr

 • The domain is LOCAL